mcdonc/.nixconfig/videos/nixtheplanet/script.rst

 .. image:: nixtheplanet.png

-You can stop the VM via ``systemctl stop macos-ventura``.
+You can stop the VM via ``sudo systemctl stop macos-ventura``.
 Note that it will be started again on the next reboot or ``nixos-rebuild``.
-But you can disable the service in your config if you don't want it running all the time; it will not need to rebuild the image if you reenable it.
+But you can disable the service in your config if you don't want it running all the time;
+it will not need to rebuild the image if you reenable it.

 NixThePlanet also allows you to install various ancient Windows versions as well as DOS.